greg-js/gregjs-blog/source/_posts/faster-and-more-convenient-file-system-navigation-with-wd-or-warp-dir-or-wdn.md

-title: Faster and more stylish file system navigation with wd or warp-dir -- or wdn?
+title: "Faster and more convenient file system navigation with wd or warp-dir -- or wdn?"
 date: 2016-06-16 14:08:46
 categories: linux
 tags: